 Part of the configuration requires knowing where in AD the user objects are.
-The configuration supports specifying a combination of OUs and groups (security and distribution) to be queried for users.
+The configuration supports specifying a combination of organization units (OUs) and groups (security and distribution) to be queried for users.
 It's helpful to have Active Directory Users and Computers (ADUC) open when configuring the synchronization so that OU paths and groups are readily available.

 - If the users you'd like to sync are located in the built-in User container instead of an OU, you'll want to create a security group, add those users to it, and sync that group instead.
 (You cannot sync containers.)

-- If you find that your AD is not organized in an ideal way for syncing with the KnowBe4 console and are not sure, you can set up one or more groups in Active Directory for the purposes of containing all of the user objects and/or groups you'd like to sync, and then choose to sync ONLY those groups.
+- If you find that your AD is not organized in an ideal way for syncing with the KnowBe4 console or are unsure, you can set up one or more groups in Active Directory for the purposes of containing all of the user objects and/or groups you'd like to sync, and then choose to sync ONLY those groups.

 Installation and Configuration